Wog Boy 2: Kings of Mykonos: Reception

-The film has received generally negative reviews.
-Review aggregate Rotten Tomatoes reports that 22% of critics have given the film a positive review based on 9 reviews, with an average score of 4.8/10.
+The film has received mixed reviews.
+Review aggregate Rotten Tomatoes reports that 42% of critics have given the film a positive review based on 9 reviews, with an average score of 5.1/10.

 On At the Movies film critics Margaret Pomeranz and David Stratton both gave the film a negative review, awarding it 2.5 and 2 stars out of five respectively.

 Shaun Micallef was known to use the movie as a running joke.

 Sequel

 A third film, Wog Boys Forever, began production in 2021 and was released on 10 October 2022.